wazo-platform/wazo-platform.org/content/uc-doc/contributors/typing.md

 ### Type Stubs {#type-stubs}

-Type stubs (see: https://github.com/python/typeshed).
-Type stubs are [stub files (.pyi)](https://mypy.readthedocs.io/en/stable/stubs.html) that contain the type definitions for libraries that not themselves typed.
+Type stubs are [stub files (.pyi)](https://mypy.readthedocs.io/en/stable/stubs.html) that contain the type definitions for libraries that are not themselves typed directly.
 They can be installed through pip for type checking.
 They are less and less required as more and more libraries are using types, but were used a lot when both Python 2 & 3 support was required. ex: - `types-requests` - `types-pytz`.
+The main repo that collects all of these is called [typeshed](https://github.com/python/typeshed), but stub files can also be included in projects, even if that is no longer needed as the code can be directly typed.

 ### Lazy Annotations / `ìf TYPE_CHECKING:` {#lazy-annotations}

 You can import `annotations` from `__future__` to delay the evaluation of annotations.
-So, then they are only evaluated by type checkers or if you specifically inspect that type in your code.
+Thus, they are only evaluated by type checkers or if you specifically inspect that type in your code.

 If you have annotations it’s always good to use this import since: